-In a long illness, a general power of attorney doesn't work as smoothly as a living trust.
-For this reason, many lawyers recommend living trusts for clients who are ill or elderly, and use the power of attorney for clients who are younger and healthy, as "insurance" against an unexpected contingency.
+In a long illness, a general power of attorney may not work as smoothly as a living trust.
+For this reason, many lawyers recommend living trusts for clients who are ill or elderly, and use the power of attorney for clients who are younger and healthy, as insurance against an unexpected contingency.
 The power of attorney may also be used to supplement a living trust.

 Illinois has adopted a durable power of attorney law.
-This Act allows the appointment of an agent and successor agent who can act for you.
-The power can be conditioned upon the principal's incapacity.
-These powers survive the disability of the principal.
+This act allows the appointment of an agent and successor agent who can act for you.
+The power can be conditioned upon the principal's incapacity .
+These powers survive the incapacity of the principal.

 A WORD OF CAUTION.
 A power of attorney may allow the agent to do anything that a principal could do.
 You should not provide anyone with a power of attorney unless you place the utmost trust and confidence in that person.

 Death automatically cancels powers of attorney, so this device is no substitute for a Will.

 A property power allows a principal to appoint an agent who can act for him or her in whatever matters are delegated.
 It can be as broad or narrow as the principal requires.
 Also matters such as successor agents, guardianship, and compensation can be specified.